slim-template/slim/README.md

 Slim is a template language whose goal is to reduce the view syntax to the essential parts without becoming cryptic.
 It started as an exercise to see how much could be removed from a standard html template (<, >, closing tags, etc...).
 As more people took an interest in Slim, the functionality grew and so did the flexibility of the syntax.

+A short list of the features...

+* Short syntax without closing tags (Using indentation instead)
+* Embedded engines like Markdown and Textile
+* Configurable shortcut tags (`#` for `div id` and `.` for `div class` in the default configuration)
+* Automatic HTML escaping and support for Rails' `html_safe?`
+* HTML style mode with closing tags
+* Logic-less mode similar to mustache, realized as plugin
+* Translator/I18n, realized as plugin
+* Highly configurable and extendable
+* High performance (Comparable to ERB)
+* Supported by all major frameworks (Rails, Sinatra, ...)

 ## Introduction

 ### What is Slim?